U.S. Route 50 in Maryland: Prince George's County

 At the I-95/I-495 interchange, the US 50 freeway becomes part of the Interstate Highway System as I-595, which is an unsigned highway.
 The road heads east as a ten-lane freeway, with the left lane in each direction designated as a HOV lane for carpools with 2 or more persons that is in operation 24 hours a day.
 The freeway passes near residential development and comes to a partial cloverleaf interchange with MD 704 near Lanham.
 After this interchange, the highway narrows to eight lanes, with the left lanes remaining an HOV lane, and runs between commercial development to the north and housing subdivisions to the south.
-US 50 continues east through woodland with nearby residential areas, passing under MD 193 without an interchange.
+US 50 continues east through woodland with nearby residential areas, passing over MD 193 without an interchange.
 Farther east, the route runs through wooded areas with more scattered residential development, heading to the north of Freeway Airport.
 The road turns to the northeast and comes to a bridge over CSX's Pope's Creek Subdivision railroad line before it crosses into Bowie and reaches the MD 197 exit, which is a partial cloverleaf interchange.
 Past here, US 50 curves east and runs between residential neighborhoods before it comes to a modified cloverleaf interchange with US 301 and the southern terminus of MD 3.
 At this interchange, the HOV lanes end and US 301 heads east concurrent with US 50 and unsigned I-595 on the freeway, which narrows to six lanes.
 The road passes south of an industrial park before it leaves Bowie and enters woodland, coming to a bridge over the Patuxent River.